TheOmag/Crafterbot-Menu-Bookmarklet/README.md

 # List of commands

 help - List commands

 gc - Warp to google classroom

 gd - Warp to google docs

-unblock - Opens unblocking brower y - Opens youtube t - Allows you to edit a webpage like a document(toggle) tips - Shows you tips for unblocking about - Shows info about the app and me.
+unblock - Opens unblocking brower

+y - Opens youtube

+t - Allows you to edit a webpage like a document(toggle)

+tips - Shows you tips for unblocking.

+about - Shows info about the app and me.